ntaranov/continuous-integration-team-scenarios-course/course-details.md

 This course will give you practical skills of doing Continuous Integration (CI) in a GitHub-based repository.

+You learned Git commands but sometimes not sure how real-world Continuous Integration is done?
+Or maybe you already doing it but want to understand the theory better to fine-tune your everyday actions?
+This course will help.
 During the course, you'll practice common continuous integration actions.
-The course isn't intended to be a click-through wizard-style experience, instead you'll do what developers do during their daily work the way they do it.
+It isn't intended to be a click-through wizard-style experience, instead you'll do what developers do during their daily work the way they do it.
 I'll explain the theory as you reach relevant steps.

 ## What you'll do